-What Is Full Exposure?
+What is Full Exposure?

-Full exposure can be achieved with a remarkable consistency of aggregate density if the slab is prepared by an experienced concreter who understands the finishing required.
+A Full Exposure grind can be achieved with a remarkable consistency of aggregate density when the slab is prepared by an experienced concreter who is aware and understands the finishing required.

-Full Exposure is not difficult to achieve with a professional poured slab where the concreter knows how to prevent screed bar marks, footprints, and bare edges where the stone has been pushed too low.
+Full Exposure is not difficult to achieve with a professionally poured slab, where the concreter knows how to prevent screed bar marks, footprints and bare edges, where the stone has been pushed too low.
 A consistent slump of concrete mix with each load of concrete delivered is a method that helps ensure a consistent density of exposure.